Paul-Asamoah-Boadu/SQL-Data-Dig/README.md

 <h1>SQL Data Dig</h1>

-This project showcases the creation and population of an SQL table named "Inventory".
-The table contains information on the sales and profits of different products across various regions and dates.
+<h2>Introduction</h2>

+This project is a comprehensive database system designed to handle the storage and retrieval of inventory information for a small to medium-sized business.
+The database is built using SQL and is designed to efficiently store and manage data on products, suppliers, orders, and customer information.

 <h2>Table Structure</h2>